Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 Cannabis so good, you don’t even need a grinder.
 We tell our customers to “be kind, don’t grind” because our cannabis doesn’t need to go through the harsh, gnashing teeth of a metal grinder.
 All you need to do is pick apart the bud over a rolling tray and place it into your chosen consumption method.

-If you’ve ever tried to break apart regular freeze dried flower, you know that this task is much easier said than done.
-The ultra-low moisture content means that, more often than not, freeze dried cannabis turns to dust in your hands.
-Cryo Cured flower retains anywhere between 8% and 12% moisture content, which stands in stark contrast to the 1% that traditional freeze dryers tend to extract.
+Why traditional freeze dryers can’t keep up: If you’ve ever tried to break apart regular freeze-dried flower, you know that this task is much easier said than done.
+The ultra-low moisture content means that, more often than not, freeze-dried cannabis turns to dust in your hands.
+Cryo Cured flower retains anywhere between 8% and 12% moisture content, which stands in stark contrast to the 1% or 0% moisture content that other cannaibs freeze dryers achieve.
 And those few percentage points make all the difference when getting ready for your next cannabis session with Cryo Cure.

 Cannabis shelf life is influenced by two important factors: how it’s treated after harvest and how you store it when you get home.
 Product quality is at the basis of it all: The less product-damaging moisture in the flower, the less likely the flower develops issues that contaminate it or make it stale.
-Cryo Cured flower has been shown to stay fresh for at least a year after purchase if stored in the proper conditions.
+Cryo Cured flower has been shown to stay fresh for up to two years after purchase if stored in the proper conditions.

-6. Cryo Cure has undeniable “fresh from the plant” appeal
+6. Cryo Cure has an undeniable “fresh from the plant” appeal

 Cryo Cure’s undeniable visual appeal is the first thing you’ll notice.
 Vibrant hues, large buds, glistening trichomes – the “fresh from the plant” feeling is unmistakable.
 And these impressive visuals don’t diminish over time; Cryo Cured flower looks the same a year from purchase as it does the first day it makes its way into the package, as long as it’s kept out of the light and in an airtight container.

-And that’s just how it looks!
-Cryo Cure’s beautiful aroma and memorable flavors are simply unmatched with freeze dried flower, which turn out too dull, bland, and even odorless in the most extreme cases.
+Why traditional freeze dryers can’t keep up: That “fresh from the plant” feeling is only partially about how Cryo Cured flower looks.
+The beautiful aroma and memorable flavors of Cryo Cure are simply unmatched compared to freeze dryer flower, which turns out too dull, bland, and even odorless in the most extreme cases.

 There’s no substitute for Cryo Cure